 Whenever you see the capacity and size of a humidor, its measurements are based on the traditional Churchill cigars (that is 7’’ by 48) that will be able to fit in the box.
 That also doesn’t include the humidification.
 On top of that, the humidor producers usually round off the count to the higher end.
 Therefore, a 100 count humidor will likely fit more or less 80 cigars.

 It gets even worse if you have a liking for 60-ring fatties or Toro Grandes.
 You should expect the count to be even less.
 That means a 25 count humidor will likely fit 10 cigars.
 So remember to always go for the higher count when buying a humidor.

 Think of How Often You Smoke

-You can’t just fill a humidor then smoke the entire box until its empty-no siree!
+You can’t just fill a humidor then smoke the entire box until it’s empty-no siree!
 Ensure that the humidor box is at a 75% capacity at all times.
-If you enjoy maybe two or one cigars a month, then go for a smaller sized capacity humidor.
+If you enjoy maybe one or two cigars a month, then go for a smaller sized capacity humidor.
 That will give you the chance to restock the box with your favorite brand every 3 to 4 weeks.